fogfish/typhoon/README.md

 ### getting typhoon

 The project supplies pre-build release for Linux/x86_64, MacOS/10.10.x and Docker platforms.
-Instructions for using these binaries are on the [GitHub releases page][github-release].
+Instructions for using these binaries are on the [GitHub releases page](releases).

 The latest version of `typhoon` can be build from `master` branch.
 The build process requires [Erlang/OTP](http://www.erlang.org/downloads) version 18.0 or later.
 All development, including new features and bug fixes, take place on `master` branch using forking and pull requests as described in [contribution guideline](docs/contribution.md).